March of Dimes

 Supporting March of Dimes

 Each spring, customers and associates are invited to donate to March of Dimes, whose mission is to improve the health of babies by preventing birth defects, premature birth, and infant mortality.
-In 2017 the Publix campaign raised more than $8.1 million for this amazing organization, earning us the prestigious honor as their number one fundraising team in the country.
+In 2018 the Publix campaign raised more than $7.5 million for this amazing organization, earning us the prestigious honor as their number one corporate partner.

 This incredible accomplishment was made possible by our generous customers and passionate associates.
-We are so proud of our more than 180,000 associates across our company who give of themselves every day in our stores and communities.
+We are so proud of our more than 193,000 associates across our company who give of themselves every day in our stores and communities.
 Our Publix family truly makes the difference, and without them, we wouldn’t have been able to achieve our stellar campaign results.
 And with the dedication of our associates comes the generosity of our customers.
-We’ve always said, we have the best customers in the industry and together, over our twenty-year relationship with March of Dimes we've raised more than $72 million, all one dollar at a time.
+We’ve always said we have the best customers in the industry and together, over our twenty-year relationship with March of Dimes, we've raised more than $7.5 million, all one dollar at a time.

 When the campaign comes to a close, many Publix associates lace up their walking shoes and head outside to join the organization's largest fundraiser, March for Babies.
 We're proud to help support an organization that makes a world of difference to so many families.

 As you'll see, that includes our Publix family.
 Here are the stories of six associates' brave children or relatives whose lives have been touched by March of Dimes.

 Catherine and Brody, 6 years